omnifuneral/tinymouse/README.md

 ---

 ## 📸 Screenshots
 *Coming soon!
-We promise it looks awesome.*
+I promise it looks awesome.*

 ---

 ## 🤝 Contribution
-We’d love your help!
+I’d love your help!
 Whether it’s fixing a bug, suggesting a feature, or just giving feedback, contributions are always welcome.
 Feel free to submit an issue or a pull request to make TinyMouse even better.

 ---

 ## 📜 License
-TinyMouse Autoclicker is proudly open-source and licensed under the GNU General Public License v3.0.
+TinyMouse is proudly open-source and licensed under the GNU General Public License v3.0.
 Check out the `LICENSE` file for full details.

 ---